Will Nevada cover the spread vs. Georgia Tech? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- The 79.3 points per game the Wolf Pack put up are 8.3 more points than the Yellow Jackets allow (71).
+- The 79.3 points per game the Wolf Pack put up are 8.3 more points than the Yellow Jackets give up (71.0).

-- Nevada is 8-2 against the spread and 11-0 overall when scoring more than 71 points.
+- Nevada has an 8-2 record against the spread and an 11-0 record overall when putting up more than 71.0 points.

-- The Yellow Jackets score an average of 72.4 points per game, 7.6 more points than the 64.8 the Wolf Pack give up to opponents.

-- Georgia Tech has put together a 6-3 ATS record and an 8-1 overall record in games it scores more than 64.8 points.

 Bet on this or any college basketball matchup at BetMGM